jamescherti/outline-indent.el/README.md

 - Slow,
 - Known to have bugs that affect their reliability and performance.

-On the other hand, `outline-indent.el` leverages the built-in `outline-minor-mode`, which is:
+On the other hand, `outline-indent` leverages the built-in `outline-minor-mode`, which is:
 - Fast,
 - Actively maintained by the Emacs developers.